5 Most Common Things People Think Before Dying

 The daily grind, the stress, the need to work to earn more money to spend or settle stifling debts – we live to work, when we should, in fact, be working to live.

-And while this is rather idealistic to say it, in a perfect world we would be investing our hearts and souls into the work we choose, without stress or pain.
+While this is a rather idealistic thing to say, in a perfect world we would be investing our hearts and souls into the work we choose, without stress or pain.

-That means that work wouldn’t be such a headache or obstacle to the enjoyment of the small pleasures in life, like spending time with loved ones and family.
+That means that work wouldn’t be such a headache or obstacle to enjoying the small pleasures in life, like spending time with loved ones and family.

 This regret means that it’s time to simplify your way of life and learn to be content with what you have.
 Making that change means you won’t find yourself mourning your decisions on your deathbed.